Senzing/data-encryption-aes256cbc-sample/README.md

 To enable encryption on the data repository, the engine must be set up with the encryption library in place.

-Copy the encryption library into the `lib` folder of the G2 installation (e.g. `/opt/senzing/g2/lib`).
+Copy the encryption library into the `lib` folder of the Senzing installation (e.g. `/opt/senzing/g2/lib`).
 Alternately, if you wish to have the library in a separate location, put the new location on your system path, so that the engine may find the library.